victorliu-sq/PaperWriting/FlashSMP.md

 ## Locality-Aware implementation of GS algorithm

+This ensures that if the woman rejects the current proposer, the algorithm can efficiently determine the next man to propose to her by referencing the updated rank position.
+This encapsulation of data ensures that when the Gale-Shapley algorithm runs, each access to a PRNode provides both the woman to whom a proposal should be made and her ranking of the proposer in a single operation.

 During the execution of the GS algorithm, a proposer accessing their PRNode can retrieve both the woman to propose to and the relevant rank information in a single memory operation.
 Similarly, when a woman accesses the PRNode, she can retrieve both the current partner she is paired with and the rank information of herself on the man's preference list in a single memory operation.
 This integrated approach significantly optimizes the data access patterns, improving the overall performance of the GS algorithm.